-Breaking: Child Reportedly Finds Five People Dead Inside Delaware Home
+Child Reportedly Finds Five People Dead Inside Delaware Home [Breaking]

 — Matt Petrillo (@MattPetrillo) July 10, 2018

 One neighbor told reporters that the bodies were found by a child on Monday evening, who was reportedly supposed to stay there for the night.
-Apparently the boy rushed out soon after being dropped at the house, reportedly having found all the dead bodies upstairs.
+Apparently, the boy rushed out soon after being dropped at the house, reportedly having found all the dead bodies upstairs.

 “A neighbor said she watched him get out of a red truck, go inside the house and then rush right back out, so apparently he had to have found them ’cause no one else was around,” neighbor Alisha Garvin told CBS News.

 The developments have left the neighbors in shock.
-Several people who lived on the block were shocked to see crime tapes at the scene as police officers and paramedics buzzed in and out of the house.
+Several people who lived on the block were shocked to see crime tape at the scene as police officers and paramedics buzzed in and out of the house.
 Neighbors said that the neighborhood is usually inhabited by middle-income families who mostly lead idyllic, quiet lives.

 “I don’t understand,” Myrna Hernandez, a 60-year-old woman who lived close to where the dead family lived, told reporters.
 “It’s hard to grasp something like that, especially with children.”

 Hernandez said that she had seen the two adults swimming with the children in their backyard on Sunday morning.
-Others neighbors also claimed to have seen the dead on Sunday, reporting nothing appeared out of place.
+Others neighbors also claimed to have seen the victims on Sunday, reporting nothing appeared out of place.